RetroPie/RetroPie-Docs/docs/Overclocking.md

 If overclocking the CPU (`arm_freq`), start at the original speed and take it up in steps of 50MHz.

 If overclocking the GPU (`core_freq` or `gpu_freq`), start at `500` (or `400` for Pi 1)  and take them up in steps of 20MHz or 25MHz.
 Remember gpu_freq will overclock all of the GPU (including core_freq) and core_freq will over clock just the GPU processor itself.
-This also influences the L2 cache of the CPU which has very minor performance increase [mostly seen on the pi zero.](https://www.raspberrypi.org/documentation/configuration/config-txt/overclocking.md)
+This also influences the L2 cache of the CPU which has very minor performance increase [mostly seen on the Pi Zero]https://www.raspberrypi.org/documentation/computers/config_txt.html#overclocking-options).

 For voltage, you are probably best to start with `over_voltage=2` then increase by `1` if the system becomes unstable.